-A special meeting was held with TAB on October 15, 2012 to discuss the draft proposed rulemaking and the board met again on Wednesday, February 20, 2013 and will begin at 10:00 AM.
+A special meeting was held with TAB on October 15, 2012 to discuss the draft proposed rulemaking and the board met again on Wednesday, February 20, 2013.
 This meeting included a discussion of the actual draft proposed Chapter 78, Subchapter C rulemaking language and adjustments that were incorporated since the last TAB meeting.
 The Department also accepted public comment on this draft proposed rulemaking during the meeting.